xbqg846z/underestimate-sensitivity/README.md

 * check the readme in the new folder
 * security:
     * beam too slow to handle the 64-bit dataset, and would crash before exploit finished
-        * need to either run attack on a beefy computer, or fix the memory usage
+        * need to either run attack on a more capable computer, or fix the memory usage
-    * cannot run attack on cluster, because order is important to preserve
+    * cannot execute attack on cluster, because order is important to preserve
-    * cannot switch to 32-bit floats, because the accumulator is 64-bit (nice!)
+    * cannot execute the attack by switching to 32-bit floats, because the accumulator is 64-bit (nice!)

 # PINQ